KaviHShah/Intro-to-Python/materials/02-starting-in-python.md

 The name "Jupyter" derives from its core languages: Julia, Python, and R, with its logo inspired by Galileo’s discovery of Jupiter's moons.
 Each coding language has its own kernel for executing code cells.
 For Python, the kernel is IPython.
-Jupyter Notebook files have a .ipynb extension, indicating their connection to IPython.
+Jupyter Notebook files have a '.ipynb' extension, indicating their connection to IPython.

 The Jupyter Notebook file, kernel, and web browser interact via the Jupyter Notebook Server, enabling a seamless user experience.

-For a more indepth look at jupyter notebooks, refer to the MCB course: https://ac812.github.io/mcb-python/jupyter.html
+For a more in-depth look at Jupyter Notebooks, refer to the MCB course: https://ac812.github.io/mcb-python/jupyter.html

 ::: {.callout-exercise}
 #### Create a Jupyter Notebook
 {{< level 1 >}}

-You should have already installed jupyter notebook. launch a jupyter notebook from the terminal:
+You should have already installed Jupyter Notebook.
+Launch a Jupyter Notebook from the terminal:

 ```
 jupyter notebook